Mets lose rubber game to Reds, drop to 8-9 since All-Star break

 Castro then walked Gutierrez on four pitches to force in a run.

-Mets fans — who by this point were not in a good mood — lustily booed Castro and cheered sarcastically when he threw two strikes to Jonathan India before striking out the Reds’ leadoff man.
+Mets fans — who by this point were in a bad mood — lustily booed Castro and cheered sarcastically when he threw two strikes to Jonathan India before striking out the Reds’ leadoff man.

-Stroman (7-10) went 5 2/3 innings and was charged with four runs.
-He gave up eight hits, walked one and struck out four.

-Jeff McNeil got the Mets on the board in the sixth with his sixth home run, a solo shot to center that made it 4-1.
+Jeff McNeil homered to center in the sixth to make it 4-1.

-Pete Alonso followed on the next pitch with a rocket to center that Naquin caught on the warning track.
-It was the third consecutive at-bat in which Alonso just missed hitting the ball out of the park.
-The first was a long fly to left he got off the end of the bat and the second was a laser to right that was caught at the wall.

 The Reds picked up three more runs in the ninth against Geoff Hartlieb, who was called up from Triple-A Syracuse before the game.
 Shrock had an RBI single and Naquin hit a two-run double.